 Buy-and-hold retirees and rookie investors have much different needs than seasoned day traders looking for agility and sophistication.

 For many day traders, sitting in front of their trading platform is their full-time job.
-(Yes, it’s lots of fun for us traders who love the high stakes and adrenaline rush, but that doesn’t mean this is a hobby.)
-The best trading platform for day traders needs to be a useful tool, and not just a cheap or flashy connection to the markets.
+(Yes, it is lots of fun for traders who love the high stakes and adrenaline rush, but that doesn’t mean this is a hobby.)
+The best trading platform for day traders needs to be a useful tool and not just a cheap or flashy connection to the markets.

-When looking for a good platform, I cut through the touchy-feely stuff like educational tools or asset allocation calculators.
+When looking for a good platform, you can skip past the stuff like educational tools or asset allocation calculators.
 For day traders, it’s not about tax efficiency or diversification, it’s about making money right now.

-- Reasonable fees that last.
-There are a lot of promo offers out there that last just a month or two — Scottrade, E*Trade and TD Ameritrade all offer free trades for the first 60-days, and then push that up to a standard rate that’s as much as $10 per stock transaction.
+- Reasonable fees that last: There are a lot of promotional offers out there that last just a month or two — for example, TD Ameritrade offers free trades for the first 60 days, and E*Trade offers commission-free trades for the first 500 trades with a $10,000 deposit.
+But both then push that up to a standard rate of $6.95 per stock transaction.
 The initial savings of promos like these more than offset on the back end.

-I found three excellent platforms that did all these things in spades.
+There are three excellent platforms that do all these things in spades.

 And above those must-have factors, each has its own unique value for traders, depending on their tendencies.
-But, interestingly enough, I don’t currently use these platforms to manage my own money and don’t plan on switching.
-I use Merrill Edge because — quite frankly — I have a large enough account and do enough other business with Merrill and its parent Bank of America that I get a sweetheart deal.
-I also really geek out on Merrill Lynch’s in-house research over its peers, so it’s in-line with my personal investing methodology.
-Keep this in mind, because nothing in investing is one size fits all and your specific situation may open other doors for you.
+Another alternative, if you have a large enough account, is to use Merrill Edge.
+You can also get a sweetheart deal if you do enough other business with Merrill and its parent company, Bank of America.
+(I really geek out on Merrill Lynch’s in-house research.)
+Keep this in mind, because nothing in investing is one size fits all, and your specific situation may open other doors for you.

 Most of the big-name brokers couldn’t cut it, honestly.